lenmorld/lennythedev/src/blog/react/async_react_testing_library.md

     ...
     ```

+> 🕐 Note that we use `jest.advanceTimersByTime` to fake clock ticks.
+This is so test runner / CI don't have to actually waste time waiting.
-> ⏱ To use `advanceTimersByTime` to fake clock ticks, `useFakeTimers` on setup and `useRealTimers` on teardown
+To make it work, put `jest.useFakeTimers` on setup and `jest.useRealTimers` on teardown

 > 🖥 You can also put a selector here like `screen.debug(screen.getByText('test'))`.
 For more info: [RTL screen.debug](https://testing-library.com/docs/dom-testing-library/api-queries#screendebug)

-Tests pass...
+✅ Tests pass...

 ![all tests pass](https://res.cloudinary.com/dvfhgkkpe/image/upload/v1602539351/lennythedev/async_tests_pass.png)

 😱 but we're getting some console warnings 🔴